Arvoria/RobaseService/docs/introduction.md

 Every key in your Firebase Realtime Database can be modified from the Firebase Console.
 This allows for some unique behaviour that you couldn't otherwise do without loading up the client and entering the game yourself to modify DataStores through the command bar - which is slow and can be complicated.

-With a Realtime Database, you can have functions that check keys periodically or do something at specific times, or enable/disable beta features/content for your players depending on the value received.
+With a Realtime Database, you can have functions in-game that check keys periodically or do something at specific times, or enable/disable beta features/content for your players depending on the value received.

 As noted in our example, Double XP is a perfect example of a timed event that can run via your database.
 You can set a key, say "Activate" to true, and then watch as your game-code updates and displays that the event is in progress and updates accordingly.